MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 # Integrate SaaS apps for Zero Trust with Microsoft 365

 The widespread increase in cloud adoption is transforming how organizations achieve business outcomes.
-This shift highlights the  reliance of companies on cloud-based apps resulting in higher demand for cloud-based services such as Software as a service (SaaS), Platform as a service (PaaS), Infrastructure as a service (IaaS), and app development platforms.
+This shift highlights the  reliance of companies on cloud-based apps resulting in higher demand for services such as Software as a service (SaaS), Platform as a service (PaaS), Infrastructure as a service (IaaS), and app development platforms.

 While a multicloud environment can help reduce operational costs and improve scalability, the large amount of sensitive data and the flexibility it affords organizations can potentially pose a security risk.
 Deliberate steps must be taken to ensure that resources hosted in the cloud are protected.